 Chinese Placement Exam

-The online Chinese proficiency test for incoming students will be open from June 8th, 2020 until August 25th, 2020.
+The online Chinese proficiency test for incoming students (first year and transfer) will be open from May 12th, 2022 until August 24th, 2022.

 The Chinese proficiency test is required of all students wishing to place into language classes above first-year (101) Chinese.
 If you will be taking CHIN 101, you do not need to take the exam.
 We wish to put you in the class that will be best suited to your abilities and motivation, so it is highly recommended that you meet with a Chinese instructor during NSO, no matter your placement on the online exam.

-If you place above CHIN 201 (and thus satisfy the College’s Foreign Language requirement), you are required to have an in-person follow-up meeting with a Chinese instructor to verify your results.
+If you place into CHIN 202 or higher (and thus satisfy the College’s Foreign Language requirement), you are required to have an in-person follow-up meeting with a Chinese instructor to verify your results.

 Please see the World Languages Placement Exam Webpage for more information.

 The exam is available online for incoming students 5/12 - 8/23/2022.
 You are encouraged to take the exam by July 15th.

 - Chrome is the preferred Internet Browser to access the exam, but any browser would work.

 - The test is in our course management system, Moodle.
 You will log in to Moodle using your Lewis & Clark username and password.

 - Your username is the first part of your LC email address up to the @.
 If you don’t have an LC email yet, create it by going to Account Management and selecting Create LC Account.